nithinmurali/pygsheets/docs/source/authorization.rst

 =====================

 There are multiple ways to authorize google sheets.
 First you should create a developer account (follow below steps) and create the type of credentials depending on your need.
+These credentials give the python script acess to a google account.
-But remember not to give away any of there credentials, as your usage quota is limited.
+ But remember not to give away any of these credentials, as your usage quota is limited.

 1. Head to `Google Developers Console <https://console.developers.google.com>`_ and create a new project (or select the one you have.)